Bellatrix Aerospace

-Name
+History

 The name Bellatrix is from the Latin bellātrix which means "female warrior".
 It was also used in naming the red supergiant star Bellatrix.

-History

 Bellatrix Aerospace had initially proposed the development of its small-lift orbital class launch vehicle named Chetak and had planned for its launch in 2023.
 The two-stage Chetak was to be powered by a number of its proposed Aeon engines which would use liquid methane as propellant.
 Later in 2019, water was proposed as a propellant for an electric propulsion system.
 On 8 February 2021, Bellatrix Aerospace announced its partnership with Skyroot Aerospace.
 However, on 9 February 2022, Founder Rohan Ganapathy announced on Twitter that the company had stopped working on its rocket and instead focusing exclusively on propulsion systems.

 On October 9, 2024, Bellatrix Aerospace and NewSpace India Limited signed a contract for the integration of Pushpak Orbital Transfer Vehicle (OTV) for NSIL's launch missions.
 With the ability to move satellites into other orbits with more accuracy and efficiency, Pushpak OTV is made for in-orbit maneuvering.
 According to Bellatrix Aerospace, launching a satellite on a specialized launch vehicle for micro and nano satellites costs about $45,000/kg; if launched on a Pushpak, the cost drops to $25,000/kg for low earth orbit.
 Additionally, it can facilitate future deep space missions, inclination changes, GEO transfer missions, and multi-orbit deployment sequences.
 Pushpak OTV to assist small satellites and CubeSats to reach their designated orbits.
 The first launch with Pushpak OTV integrated into an ISRO rocket is expected to be in early 2026, with the company saying that it has already on-boarded two customers, with talks ongoing with others.